 Although it is still a long road, Ken is able to enjoy hobbies that he loves, like writing songs and spending time with his family.
 Together, Ken and his wife wrote a book about their journey with pancreatic cancer from each of their perspectives.

 He is grateful to his oncology team for taking care of him and believes in their expertise.

 “My wife and I both knew I was in good hands when we met the doctors.
-Dr. Bahary pushes the envelope, but he’s not reckless.
+My medical oncologist pushes the envelope, but he’s not reckless.
 He gives everything a lot of thought,” Ken said.
-“They keep a good watch on you; I was telling Dr. Zeh about a hernia I had at the time and he said ‘Let me take care of that for you’ because he didn’t trust anyone else to do it.
+“They keep a good watch on you [at UPMC].
 I have the highest regards for them.”